nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 Different types of data require different levels of authorization.
 Because those requirements depend on the data, it's impossible for an RFC to specify these.
 This passes the requirement on to the Bolts.
-A Bolt MUST add a chapter defining the access policy.
+Therefore the Bolt MUST define the access policy.
 The policy MUST define which resources may be accessed when no restrictions are given.
-The resources MAY be seperated into 3 categories:
+The resources MAY be separated into 3 categories:

 - Personal: personal and/or medical resources.
 - Audited: non-personal resources that require user context.
-- Organization: non-personal resources that do not require user context.
-Server-to-server logic is possible for this category.
+- Organization: non-personal resources that do not require user context. (e.g. server-to-server logic)